siderolabs/talos/website/content/v1.9/talos-guides/configuration/disk-management.md

 ## Machine Configuration

-> Note: In Talos Linux 1.8, only `EPHEMERAL` system volume configuration can be managed through the machine configuration.
+> Note: Only `EPHEMERAL` and `IMAGECACHE` system volume configuration can be managed through the machine configuration.
 >
 > Note: The volume configuration in the machine configuration is only applied when the volume has not been provisioned yet.
 > So applying changes after the initial provisioning will not have any effect.